minio/directpv-docs/content/resource-management/nodes.md

 ## Delete node
 ***CAUTION: THIS IS DANGEROUS OPERATION WHICH LEADS TO DATA LOSS***

-Before removing a node make sure no volumes or drives on the node are in use, then remove the node from DirectPV DaemonSet and run [remove-node.sh](./tools/remove-node.sh) script.
+Before removing a node, make sure no volumes or drives on the node are in use.
+Then, remove the node from DirectPV DaemonSet and run the [remove-node.sh](./tools/remove-node.sh) script.